-- Career Development: Have a demonstrated capacity to support education, training, and career development of physicians, nurses, research coordinators, community health workers, or other health/medical professionals. - Outreach and Engagement: Have a demonstrated track record of conducting or coordinating health education, research, and engagement activities. - Community-Based Partnerships: Community-Based Organizations (CBOs) can play an important role in supporting populations that are underrepresented in clinical research.
-Partnerships should be proposed to support patient education, career development, and community engagement, activities. - New Capacities: Implement evidence-based approaches for evaluating the effectiveness of proposed clinical, career development, and education/engagement programs.
-Drawing on this evidence centers should propose new community-centered capacities, consistent with CCCE program objectives, to improve program effectiveness.
+- Clinical Operations: Have licensed and certified healthcare facility7 with a demonstrated capacity to support human subjects' protocols8 consistent with FDA guidelines9 in a health research context.
+Have current capacity or be in the process of developing capacity to support clinical research protocols involving cell, gene or regenerative medicine treatments. - Career Development: Have a demonstrated capacity to support education, training and career development of physicians, nurses, research coordinators, community health workers or other health/medical professionals. - Outreach and Engagement: Have a demonstrated track record of conducting or coordinating health education, research, and engagement activities. - Community Based Partnerships: Community based organizations can play an important role in supporting populations that are underrepresented in clinical research.
+Partnerships should be proposed to support patient education, career development, and community engagement, activities. - New Capacities: Implement evidence-based approaches for evaluating the effectiveness of proposed clinical, career development and education/engagement programs.
+Drawing on this evidence centers should propose new community centered capacities, consistent with CCCE program objectives, to improve program effectiveness.